 Weather in Germany in August

 The climate in Germany is moderate with four distinct seasons.
 Some areas, such as the northern coastline, feature a maritime influence but the weather in August throughout the country is generally warm with occasional peak hot days.
-The average high for the country is 76 degrees F and the low is 55 degrees.
+The average high for the country is 76 degrees Fahrenheit (24 degrees Celsius) and the low is 55 degrees Fahrenheit (13 degrees Celsius).
 It is usually warmest in the south of Germany.
 The Palatinate wine region in the southwest is even blessed with a Mediterranean climate so exotic fruits like figs, lemons, and kiwis grow.

 Humidity can be oppressive, and the wind is often non-existent, so the only escape from the heat is a swim (or a freezing shower).
 Days are long and light-filled with an average of eight hours of sunshine each day, the sun refusing to go down til the beginning of party hours at 9 p.m.